 (For reference, here are the original guidelines)

-1. curious bystander said,
+3. curious bystander

 Great analysis.